 6.1.
-Variations in the intrinsic reddening
+Variations in the Intrinsic Reddening

-The variation in the intrinsic UV continuum ($\sim 5-10\times 10^{-9}~{\rm erg~cm^{-2}~s^{-1}}$) could be caused by our assumption of constant intrinsic reddening.
+The variation in the intrinsic UV continuum (\sim 5-10 \times $10^{-9} \,\mathrm{erg} \,\mathrm{cm}^{-2} \,\mathrm{s}^{-1}$) could be caused by our assumption of constant intrinsic reddening.
 In Figure 11, we show the ratio of observed NUV and FUV flux, a measure of FUV - NUV color, as a function of observed FUV flux.
 The color decreases with increasing FUV flux, i.e., for higher FUV flux, the flux increase in the FUV band is more than that in the NUV band.
 Such a change can easily be caused by the variations in the intrinsic reddening as the FUV emission suffers more extinction than the NUV emission.
-Thus, the extinction appears to be anti-correlated with the continuum flux over a year during our AstroSat observations.
-Using optical spectroscopic monitoring of NGC 4151 during 1996-2001, Rakić et al. (2017) found that the Balmer decrement approaches 3, as expected for a pure photoionization model with no reddening, and the Balmer decrement is also strongly anti-correlated with the continuum flux at 5100 Å (see their Fig. 4).
+Thus, the extinction appears to be anticorrelated with the continuum flux over a year during our AstroSat observations.
+Using optical spectroscopic monitoring of NGC 4151 during 1996-2001, N. Rakic et al. (2017) found that the Balmer decrement approaches 3, as expected for a pure photoionization model with no reddening, and the Balmer decrement is also strongly anticorrelated with the continuum flux at 5100 Å (see their Figure 4).
 These findings clearly suggest that variations in the internal reddening play a significant role in flux variability.

 The timescales of continuum flux variation over the years indicate that the variation in the UV flux we observed could be at least partly due to reddening.
-Since we lack information on the Balmer decrement during our observations and the quality of the UVIT data do not allow an exact estimate of the intrinsic reddening, we were unable to eliminate completely the effect of this extinction for all the observations.
+Since we lacked information on the Balmer decrement during our observations and the quality of the UVIT data does not allow an exact estimate of the intrinsic reddening, we were unable to completely eliminate the effect of this extinction for all the observations.
 Therefore, we tested the possibility of varying intrinsic extinction with our UVIT data.
-As shown in Fig. A1 (left), our FUV-grating spectrum is nearly identical to that from HST/STIS, which we used to estimate the intrinsic extinction.
+As shown in Figure A1 (left), our FUV-grating spectrum is nearly identical to that from HST/STIS, which we used to estimate the intrinsic extinction.
 Thus, the intrinsic continuum derived for obs4 is most likely a true representation of the disk emission.